ngthailam/flutter_app_short_cut/README.md

 ## Android
 - Pinned shortcut cannot be removed, only disabled
+- Shortcut after disabled cannot be enabled, however, pinned shortcut can
+- Cannot return icon name when cal getShortcuts
 - Cannot set disabled message (will implement in the future)
 - Cannot use icon from flutter side (will implement in the future)
 - On click short cut does nothing
 ## IOS
 - On IOS, enable and disable shortcuts is not available
+- Cannot return icon name when cal getShortcuts
+- Does no support disable, enable icons
 - Cannot use icon from flutter side (will implement in the future)
 - On click short cut does nothing
 <br><br>